cwrc/wikidata-entity-lookup/README.md

 https://github.com/kbarresi/wikidata-search
 https://www.npmjs.com/package/wikidata-sdk

-Both use the www.wikidata.org/w/api.php API.
+Both use the www.wikidata.org/w/api.php API mentioned above.
 The wikidata-sdk package also allows SPARQL querying, but again, without full text search — it assumes you know exactly the string you are matching.

 In summary, if we knew the exact string to match, then we could use SPARQL and thereby filter by type.